-Common expectations of feedback and marking for all subjects

-- Faculties should have their own more detailed, subject-specific policies in place but these are the common expectations for all subjects - Teachers are encouraged to live mark during lessons - Teachers should mark with purple pen and students respond with green - Teachers should date and initial student books when marking - SPAG errors should be circled but no more than four per page.
-(The correct spelling should be written unless time is given for students to find and copy the correct spelling.) - Marking must be moderated on a regular basis in subjects and faculties ł Subjects Marking frequency KS3 English, Maths and Science At least once per fortnight All other subjects At least once per half term KS4 All examination subjects At least once per fortnight
+Common expectations of feedback and marking for all subjects Faculties should have their own more detailed, subject-specific policies in place but these are the common expectations for all subjects Teachers are encouraged to live mark during lessons Teachers should mark with purple pen and students respond with green Teachers should date and initial student books when marking Teachers should use the Crestwood Literacy Codes (see below) for marking and provide time for reflection and correction.
+Spelling errors should be acknowledged using the code, but no more than four per page.
+The correct spelling should be written unless time is given for students to find and copy the correct spelling.
+Marking must be moderated on a regular basis in subjects and faculties Subjects Marking frequency KS3 English, Maths and Science At least once per fortnight All other subjects At least once per half term KS4 All examination subjects At least once per fortnight